sousadiego11/markings-frontend/README.md

-# Front-end App that consumes external API ( WIP )
+# Front-end App that consumes external API

 This project was built using ReactJS and React-map-gl.